Hollow Moon: Origin of the Moon

 Historically, it was theorized that the Moon originated when a rapidly-spinning Earth expelled a piece of its mass.
 This was proposed by George Darwin (son of the famous biologist Charles Darwin) in 1879 and retained some popularity until Apollo.
 The Austrian geologist Otto Ampferer in 1925 also suggested the emerging of the Moon as cause for continental drift.
 A second hypothesis argued the Earth and the Moon formed together as a double system from the primordial accretion disk of the Solar System.
 Finally, a third hypothesis suggested that the Moon may have been a planetoid captured by Earth's gravity.

 The modern explanation for the origin of the Moon is usually the giant-impact hypothesis, which argues a Mars-sized body struck the Earth, making a debris ring that eventually collected into a single natural satellite, the Moon.
 The giant-impact hypothesis is currently the favored scientific hypothesis for the formation of the Moon.
-Supporting evidence includes: